Dragois1423/All-about-Me/README.md

 <pre style="font-family:sans-serif;">
 To whomever is reading, I am Chris Wang and on this website, you will find my personal work-in-progress or completed projects!
 If you wish to view the code for this project with CSS and JavaScript included, please check the other "All-About-Me" section!
-Welcome, and I hope you have a time here!
+Welcome, and I hope you have a fantastic time here!
 </pre>
 <hr>